Comments to Ethical Skeptic (part 4) - sars2.net

 Ethical Skeptic retrieved the number of deaths with UCD COVID in 2025 by 10-year age groups, and since the median group was 75-84, he said that the median age at death was 79.5, which was the average of the minimum and maximum age within the age group: [https://x.com/EthicalSkeptic/status/1971310148619522151]

-He could've calculated the exact median age if he used broad age groups for ages with suppressed deaths and single-year age groups for ages with no suppressed deaths.
+He could've calculated the exact median age if he would've used broad age groups for ages with suppressed deaths and single-year age groups for ages with no suppressed deaths.

-When I did a query on September 30th 2025 UTC, there were a total of 10,470 deaths with UCD COVID in 2025.
-There were 10 or more deaths for each single year of age between 40 and 100+.
+When I did a query at CDC WONDER on September 30th 2025 UTC, there were a total of 10,470 deaths in 2025 with the underlying cause COVID.
+CDC WONDER suppresses the number of deaths when there are 1 to 9 deaths, but there were 10 or more deaths for each single year of age from 40 up to 99, and even for ages 100 and above.
 Ages 0-39 had 141 deaths.
 The median age of death was 82:

 d=data.table(age=c(0,40:100),dead=c(141,11,13,11,10,11,16,11,12,16,23,26,26,